 Stories matter.
 They help us to connect with one another and understand our place in the world.
 And by spreading knowledge and advice, they help us to learn and make better decisions.

 The best thought leadership communicates complex ideas simply, and its creativity wins hearts as well as minds.
-This is where visual storytelling comes in.
+This is where visual storytelling tools come in.
 Video, imagery, illustrations and infographics can help your content to tell a compelling story that connects with audiences – intellectually and emotionally.

 Today’s audiences – that’s your clients and potential buyers – are starved for time, and their expectations are higher than ever.
 They want to access information quickly, conveniently and in a far more personalised way.
-Again, this is a where visual storytelling can come into its own.
+Again, this is a where visual storytelling tools can come into their own.

-So what exactly do we mean by visual storytelling, and which brands have been getting it right?
+So what exactly do we mean by visual storytelling, and which brands are using the best tools to get it right?

 1. Data visualisation